ElectricRCAircraftGuy/eRCaGuy_Tesla/my_Tesla_USB_drive/README.md

 # How to use the USB

+TODO: describe partitioning the drive
+//////
+> Must **not** contain a base-level TeslaCam folder.
+> Must **not** contain any map update or firmware update files.

+So, you must either use a USB hub and separate drives for each purpose, **or** partition a single drive into multiple partitions.
+///////

+Partitions on a 128 GB USB drive:
+1. exFAT partition named TESLADRIVE for dash camera and sentry mode video recordings
+1. exFAT for music
+1. exFAT for light shows

+////// HOw to format to exFAT--see my answer here: https://unix.stackexchange.com/a/746801/114401

+///////////

 1. Copy the contents of this folder to the root of your USB drive.
 1. Your root folder structure on the USB will now look like this:
     ```bash